La Paz, Baja California Sur

-La Paz is served by the Manuel Márquez de León International Airport with flights to Mexico's three largest cities, cities across Northwest Mexico, and seasonal service to American Airlines hubs Dallas and Phoenix.
-Two ferry services operate from the port of Pichilingue outside the city, connecting the Baja California peninsula to the mainland at Mazatlán and Topolobampo, near Los Mochis.

 History

 Spanish discovery

 The first European known to have landed in Baja California was Fortún Ximénez.
 In 1533, shortly after the conquest of Tenochtitlan, Hernán Cortés sent two ships, Concepción, under the command of captain and commander of the expedition, Diego de Becerra, and San Lázaro under Capt.
 Hernando de Grijalva, to explore the South Seas of the Pacific Ocean.
 The ships set out 30 November 1533, to travel north along the coast of New Spain from present-day Manzanillo, Colima, in search of two ships that had been lost without a trace on a similar voyage the previous year.
 By 20 December the ships had separated; San Lázaro, which had gone ahead, waited three days for Concepción and after no sighting of its companion vessel, Capt.
 Grijalva dedicated himself to exploring the region and discovered the Revillagigedo Islands.
 On board the Concepción, Ximénez, the navigator and second in command, led a revolt in which Capt.
-Becerra was killed by Ximénez himself in his sleep.
-Also the crewmen loyal to the murdered captain was attacked and later rebel sailors abandoned both the wounded navigators and the Franciscan friars accompanying the expedition on the coast of present-day Michoacán.
+Becerra was killed in his sleep by Ximénez.
+Also the crewmen loyal to the murdered captain were attacked and later rebel sailors abandoned both the wounded navigators and the Franciscan friars accompanying the expedition on the coast of present-day Michoacán.

 Ximénez sailed to the northwest following the coast and at some point turned west and reached a bay that is now the port of the city of La Paz.
 Ximénez thought that he had found an island, and never knew that it was a large peninsula.
 There he met natives who wore few clothes and spoke an unknown language; their culture was very different from that of the inhabitants of the Mexican highlands.
-The crews of his ships saw the (in their eyes) “scantily-clad” women and raped them.
+The crews of his ships saw the "scantily-clad" women and raped them.
 The Spaniards soon became aware of the large pearls that the natives extracted from the pearl oysters abounding in the bay, and proceeded to plunder the people and rape the women.

 The abuse of the Indian women by the crew and their looting caused a violent confrontation with the natives that ended in the deaths of Ximénez and some of his companions; the survivors withdrew, and sailed erratically for several days until they reached the shores of the present-day Jalisco, where they encountered a subaltern of Nuño de Guzmán, who requisitioned the ship and took them prisoner.